bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_5.markdown

 ### Step 22 ###

 Fill out the form and submit again.

+![Displaying All Articles](./figures/display_all_articles)

 You will now see all the articles displayed in the index page.

-![Displaying All Articles](./figures/display_all_articles)

 ![Redirect to Articles Index Page](./figures/redirecting_to_articles_index)

+Redirecting user to the articles index page.

 ## Summary ##